Mysterio: Equipment

 Mysterio's suit includes many devices to aid him.
 His helmet is made of one-way plexiglass, meaning he can see out but no one can see in.
 The helmet also includes an air supply to protect him from his own gases, sonar to navigate within his mist cloak and a holographic projector to create 3D illusions.
 His boots contain magnetic coil springs which allow him impressive leaps as well as the ability to cling to surfaces.
 Mysterio's costume contains nozzles in the boots and wrists that can release a constant stream of smoke that shields his movements.
 He can mix other chemicals into this smokescreen for various effects, including a gas that dulls and inhibits Spider-Man's spider-sense, a gas that causes paralysis for 30 minutes, an abrasive that eats away Spider-Man's webbing, hypnogens that make those around him more susceptible to his will and hallucinogens to cause vivid hallucinations.
 A combination of the hypnogens and hallucinogens, along with his holographic projectors, are how Mysterio achieves most of his illusions.
 The costume sometimes also includes offensive weaponry, such as lasers or knockout gas nozzles in the eye emblems on his shoulders, or electric coils within his cape to electrocute those who touch it.

 Other versions

 Amazing Spider-Man: Renew Your Vows

-An alternate universe variant of Mysterio from Earth-1811 appears in Amazing Spider-Man: Renew Your Vows.
+An alternate universe version of Mysterio from Earth-1811 appears in Amazing Spider-Man: Renew Your Vows.
 This version is a member of Regent's Sinister Six.

+Earth-31250

+An alternate universe version of Mysterio from Earth-31250 appears in the series Spider-Society as a member of the Sinister Squadron.
+This version has a fiery head and hands.

 Marvel 1602

-An alternate universe variant of Mysterio from Earth-311 appears in Marvel 1602.
+An alternate universe version of Mysterio from Earth-311 appears in Marvel 1602.
 This version is a member of the Sinister Sextet who is also known as Magus.

 Marvel Noir

-An alternate universe variant of Mysterio from Earth-90214 appears in Marvel Noir.
+An alternate universe version of Mysterio from Earth-90214 appears in Marvel Noir.
 This version is a stage magician also known as "The Magnificent Mysterio".

 Marvel Zombies

-A zombified alternate universe variant of Mysterio from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Mysterio from Earth-2149 appears in Marvel Zombies.